 Read my art lesson on how to draw with colored pencils where I go through the whole process of bringing a bluebird to a finished piece of art.

 I can not stress the importance of practice enough when first beginning in art.
-Drawing and sketching helps with muscle memory as well as brain memory.
+Drawing and sketching help with muscle memory as well as brain memory.

-Hopefully this lesson helps you to better understand how basic shapes work when developing your own outline drawing.
-It does not matter what the subject is the basic shape method will help you hone your skills as an artist and is also the basic building blocks for beginning artists.
+Hopefully, this lesson helps you to better understand how basic shapes work when developing your own outline drawing.
+It does not matter what the subject is the basic shape method will help you hone your skills as an artist and is also the basic building block for beginning artists.